Types of data we collect and what we do with it

-If we cannot provide a product or service without your permission (for example, we can’t manage and run a health trust without health information), we will make this clear when we ask for your permission.
+If we cannot provide a product or service without your permission (for example, we can’t complete a blood test without your explicit consent), we will make this clear when we ask for your permission.
 If you later withdraw your permission, we will no longer be able to provide you with a product or service that relies on having your permission.

 Cookies and analytics

 When you visit our website, our web server stores your IP address in its access logs.
 We use IP addresses to analyse trends, administer the site, track user’s movement, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.

 We use Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of people visiting our website.

 We have a legitimate interest in collecting this information as we use the findings to help us understand and continually improve the user experience within our site.

 We understand the importance of protecting children's privacy, especially in an online environment.
 Our services and website are not intentionally designed for or directed at children.
 It is our policy never to knowingly collect or maintain information about children, other than where that information is provided by their parents or guardians, and it is required in order to fulfil our contract to provide services.